x95castle1/client-credentials-appsso/README.md

 ### Application Changes

-You will need to update your issuer-uri to point to the AuthServer endpoint in your `application.yml`.
-(TODO: Future changes will read this from a servicebinding secret)
+You will need to update your issuer-uri to point to the AuthServer endpoint in your `application.yml` or allow the spring cloud bindings to override via a ServiceBinding.

 ```Yaml
 spring: